Scheme (mathematics): Definition

 In the early days, this was called a prescheme, and a scheme was defined to be a separated prescheme.
 The term prescheme has fallen out of use, but can still be found in older books, such as Grothendieck's "Éléments de géométrie algébrique" and Mumford's "Red Book".
+The sheaf properties of $\mathcal{O}_X(U)$ mean that its elements, which are not necessarily functions, can nevertheless be patched together from their restrictions in the same way as functions.